Best RV Air Compressors

 As well as the 90 PSI, this model also includes a 150 PSI max tank pressure that can store more air in the tank for longer run times.
 The oil-free pump means that you won’t have to conduct maintenance on this product continually, it does have pump lubrication which is no hassle and not oil based.
 This product also comes with a 25 ft. hose cable that is plenty of space for most RV’s.

 An excellent upgrade in terms of CFM.
-The rating for this product regarding its air flow rate is 2.0, which is a steady flow of air allowing your tires to inflate far faster than most other products mentioned.
+The rating for this portable air compressor regarding its air flow rate is 2.0, which is a steady flow of air allowing your tires to inflate far faster than most other products mentioned.
 The PSI rating for this product is at the perfect level of 90 PSI but can stretch further to a maximum tank rating of 150.

 You have the best of both worlds with this product.
 The pump itself doesn’t require much maintenance either with its oil-free design.
 It only uses special lubrication that doesn’t cause any hassle or need any special cleaning.
 The only noticeable downside to this product is that it’s heavier than others currently on the market.

-Just like the previous compressor, hailing from the same brand, this compressor runs without any messy oils and only on special lubricant.
+Just like the previous product, hailing from the same brand, this portable air compressor runs without any messy oils and only on special lubricant.
 The portability is a crucial feature of this model, making it easy to transport anywhere.
 The manufacturers say it is ideal for any motor-vehicle, especially RV’s.

 The built-in induction motor is an essential piece of technology that will ensure the performance of the product is at 100%.
 Running at a maximum PSI of 150 means you’ll be able to store more air in your six-gallon tank, ensuring more long-term use.
 The rubber feet and drain valve make this product stable, safe, and easy to use while also being reliable in running during the cold.